OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 * Node Port
 * Load Balancer

 A Cluster IP Service resource provides a private IP address that applications deployed within the Kubernetes cluster can use to access other applications.
-This is a good choice when exposing Pod resources that are not public, and only provide services to other Pod resources.

 ![Cluster IP](cluster-ip.jpg)

 A Node Port Service resource provides the same internal IP address that a Cluster IP Service resource does.
 In addition, it creates a port on each Kubernetes node that directs traffic to the Service resource.
-This makes the service accessible from any node, and if the nodes have public IP addresses then the Node Port Service resource is also publically accessible.
+This makes the service accessible from any node, and if the nodes have public IP addresses then the Node Port Service resource is also publicly accessible.

 ![Node Port](node-port.jpg)